wallabag/wallabag/docs/en/user/errors_during_fetching.rst

 If it doesn't works, try to extract a site config using: `http://siteconfig.fivefilters.org/ <http://siteconfig.fivefilters.org/>`_ (select which part of the content is actually the content).

-You can test it **f43.me** website: click on **Want to try a custom siteconfig?** and put the generated file from siteconfig.fivefilters.org.
+You can test it on **f43.me** website: click on **Want to try a custom siteconfig?** and put the generated file from siteconfig.fivefilters.org.

 Repeat until you have something ok.